kisaro247/rhdh-idp/README.md

     - First separately sync the Demo Project, operator subscription and Operator Group
     - Wait until the RHDH Operator Installation is done
     - Sync the rest, should sync, but devhub pods will fail
-- Apply rhdh/rhdh/3-5-ServiceAccount.yaml
 - Retrieve the token from secret rhdh-k8s-sa-token and base64-decode it
-- Edit secret rhdh-token
+- Edit rdhd/mainual/rdhd-secret.yaml (copy from *-example if not existing)
   - Set token as K8S_SA_TOKEN
   - Set Github classic token as GITHUB_TOKEN
+- Apply everything from rhdh/manual
+-
 ## Troubleshooting